overheadhunter/woottools/README.md

 ## License

-Distributed under the CC BY 3.0 license.
+Distributed under the MIT license.
 See the LICENSE file for more info.